jftung/the-pipe-strip/transcripts/first_draft.md

 As overexcited as I was, I- I managed to take in her response.
-She said, "Yes, a cat in this room would have a hard time differentiating the wall from the floor.
-Add to that cats known spacial confusion and you have the makings of a CAT RAGE ROOM."
+She said, "Yes, a cat in this room would have a hard time differentiating the wall from the floor."
+Add to that cats known spacial confusion and you have the makings of a cat Rage Room.
 Now, she informed me that this isn't exactly common knowledge among cat owners, but a seasoned cat owner, someone particularly perceptive will have picked up on it.
 So what's incredible here is not only is Garfield's behavior symbolic of the Devil and all the evil constructs in the world, but-